Open Desktop Workstation

 The Open Desktop Workstation is based on the Pegasos II using the Marvell Discovery II Northbridge and system components of the highest quality.

 The Freescale Power Architecture G4 processor delivers new power management features and higher performance to the desktop.
 AltiVec technology increases system performance and delivers exceptional computing power cycle per cycle.
 The efficiency of the Power Architecture reduces power consumption and heat dissipation.
-Freescale supports the platform with Linux Resources for Development Systems including Freescale Application Notes and Instructional Presentations for the Pegasos II.
+Freescale supports the platform via their online developer platform including Freescale Application Notes and Instructional Presentations for the Pegasos II.

 Specifications are as follows:

 - 512MB DDR RAM